paalex/hassio-addons/duckdns/DOCS.md

 A list aliases of domains configured on the `domains` option.
 This is useful in cases where you would like to use your own domain.
 Create a CNAME record to point at the DuckDNS subdomain and set this value accordingly.
+If you're using http as your Let's Encrypt challenge method you would need another CNAME record of the following type `_acme-challenge.ha.my-domain.com -> _acme-challenge.my-domain.duckdns.org`

 For example: